paircolumbus/Git-It/README.md

 _NOTE:_ You can check by opening your terminal and running `node -v`.
 The version should be higher than `0.10.32`
 - Update npm by running `sudo npm install npm -g` from within your terminal.
-- Install this challenge by running `npm install -g git-it`
+- Install this challenge by running `sudo npm install -g git-it`
 - Run the command `git-it` and follow the instructions

 ##You're Finished When...